British Iraqis

 The three main ethnicities within the British Iraqi community are Arabs, Kurds and Turkmen, according to a publication by the International Organization for Migration.
-There are also smaller Christian, Mandaean and Yazidi communities.
+There are also smaller Assyrian, Mandaean and Yazidi communities.

 History

 The UK has had a significant Iraqi population since the late 1940s.
 Refugees including liberal and radical intellectuals dissatisfied with the monarchist regime moved to the UK at this time.
 Supporters of the monarchy subsequently fled to the UK after it was overthrown.
 According to an International Organization for Migration mapping exercise, many settled Iraqi migrants in the UK moved for educational purposes or to seek a better life in the 1950s and 1960s.
 Some members of religious minorities were also forced to leave Iraq in the 1950s.
 Other Iraqis migrated to the UK to seek political asylum during the dictatorship of Saddam Hussein, with large number of Kurds and Shi'a Muslims in particular migrating in the 1970s and 1980s, or as a result of the instability that followed the 2003 invasion of Iraq.

+In the six-year period between 2018 and 2023, 15,392 Iraqi nationals entered the United Kingdom by crossing the English Channel using small boats – the third most common nationality of all small boat arrivals.